exoplatform/exo-documentation/docs/Calendar.rst

 | Attachments           | Files to attach to the event.                      |
 +-----------------------+----------------------------------------------------+

+.. tip:: To create an event, you don't have to fill all the fields cited above.
+You can just fill
+         :ref:`mandatory fields <required_fields>` to add an event in your **personal calendar**.

 .. _required_fields:

 2. Give necessary information for your event: title, time slot i.e. *from*